Army National Guard member shares journey to U.S. citizenship

 |0

-This work, Army National Guard member shares journey to U.S. citizenship, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army National Guard member shares journey to U.S. citizenship, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT